Who does Talking Therapies help?

-The Psychological Therapies service is a free and confidential NHS service for people aged 18 and over who are registered with a GP in Kensington and Chelsea, Queen’s Park and Paddington.
+The Talking Therapies service is a free and confidential NHS service for people aged 18 and over who are registered with a GP in Kensington and Chelsea, Queen’s Park and Paddington.

 If you are not registered with a GP in Kensington and Chelsea or Queen’s Park and Paddington, click here to find your local psychological therapies service.

-The Psychological Therapies team offers a range of different therapy options, all of which are effective treatments recommended by the National Institute for Clinical Excellence (NICE).
+The Talking Therapies team offers a range of different therapy options, all of which are effective treatments recommended by the National Institute for Clinical Excellence (NICE).

 SilverCloud is an evidence based online programme that can help teach you techniques based on Cognitive Behavioural Therapy (CBT) to improve your mood.
 Telephone support is provided alongside the online modules.

 Guided Self Help

 Guided Self-Help is based on cognitive behavioural therapy.
 In Guided Self-Help sessions you and a specially trained clinician work together, using expertly devised self-help workbooks.
 You will be helped to learn practical tools and strategies to better manage your difficulties.
 Sessions are available over the phone or face to face.

 We offer a range of workshops and courses based on Cognitive Behavioural Therapies, including Mindfulness, Boosting Self-Esteem, Mood Boost and Stress Less.

 Boosting-Self Esteem Course Testimonial: “My self-esteem has drastically improved since completing the course, and with that, so have other parts of my life.
 The facilitation from the therapists was brilliant.
 They never tried to push us out of our comfort zones but instead would challenge us to see things from a different and fresh perspective.”